mimblewimble/grin-rfcs/text/0000-node-api-v2.md

 #### get_header

 Gets block header given either a height, a hash or an unspent output commitment.
-Only one parameters is needed.
+Only one parameter is required.
 If multiple parameters are provided only the first one in the list is used.

 ```JSON
 {